 Colosseum Tour at Night

-I wish we were able to do both, as I have always wanted to go at night.
+I wish we were able to do both day and night tour at Colosseum as I have always wanted to go at night.

 Visit Under the Trevi Fountain

-There is access so you can visit the aqueducts below.
+There is access so that you can visit the aqueducts below.
+Check out the info here.

 - Stroll by the Ponte Vecchio for pictures and window shopping.

-- Visit the Uffizi Museum and enjoy a nice cappuccino, pizza, or gelato on their balcony.
+- Visit the Uffizi Gallery and enjoy a nice cappuccino, pizza, or gelato on their balcony.
 It has a view of the Palazzo Vecchio’s tower, which is so cool.

 - Visit Duomo.
-We were not able to enter, but I do recommend that you go up the Duomo so they can see the amazing views of Florence.
+We were unable to enter, but I recommend you go up the Duomo so they can see the amazing views of Florence.

 - Go shopping, especially at Zara, H&M, and some local shops.